-Juice from the tart cherry, also known as the sour cherry, appears to raise melatonin levels and increase the availability of tryptophan, an amino acid that may play a role in helping us fall asleep.
+Juice from the tart cherry, also known as the sour cherry, appears to raise melatonin levels and increase the availability of tryptophan, an amino acid that may play a role in helping people fall asleep.
 These are promising findings, and tart cherry juice may improve sleep quality and make it easier to fall asleep.
-However, some studies indicate that the effect on insomnia isn’t as strong as established treatments like cognitive-behavioral therapy.
+However, some studies indicate that the effect on insomnia is not as strong as established treatments like cognitive-behavioral therapy.

 Studies on the health benefits of tart cherries have had participants consume the equivalent of up to 270 cherries a day, but there is no specific research into their safety.
 The juice, which can be very sour, is usually diluted in a small amount of water before drinking.

 Magnesium is a mineral naturally present in food and often added to processed foods.
 It is used throughout the body and is present in bones, soft tissue, and blood.
 Older adults are more at risk for magnesium deficiency, and one of the mineral’s many roles is sleep regulation.
 Some research suggests that supplemental magnesium may help reduce insomnia in older adults, either when used alone or with melatonin and zinc.
 It may also reduce excessive daytime sleepiness in adults.